Got milk? Here’s how to make yogurt at home. It is really simple to make, tastes great, and eliminates a lot of little plastic cups!

-I’ve been making my own yogurt for several years now* and I’m here to tell you: it’s easy.
+I’ve been making my own yogurt for several years now and I’m here to tell you: it’s easy.

 While your milk is cooling:

-- Keep an eye on your thermometer.
+Keep an eye on your thermometer.

-At 125 degrees: add about a quarter cup of honey (don’t measure – just eyeball it and save yourself a sticky container to clean) and a splash of vanilla.
+Add about a quarter cup of honey (don’t measure – just eyeball it and save yourself a sticky container to clean) and a splash of vanilla.
 Adding these ingredients now will help the honey to dissolve and will cool the mixture a bit more.
 If you like a sweeter yogurt, add a bit more honey.

 Once the starter yogurt is well incorporated, pour the mixture into jars, seal, and place immediately into the pre-warmed cooler alongside the hot water bottle.
 Close the cooler securely and leave it for eight hours or overnight.
-When you open up the cooler, you’ll have lovely thick yogurt to enjoy.
-Store in the refrigerator.
+(If your cooler isn't really well insulated, wrap it in a heavy blanket to help retain heat.)